 -

 Patch Partitioning: The input image is divided into non-overlapping patches.
-For example, an image of size 224x224 pixels can be divided into 16x16 patches, resulting in 196 patches.
+Take this: an image of size 224x224 pixels can be divided into 16x16 patches, resulting in 196 patches.

 -